AlanOng2004/CTF_notes/CTFs/CrewCTF2025/Web/Love_Notes/Love_Notes.md

 ![pics2](pics/pics2.png)

-This looks like it could be a SSTI or XSS.
-Trying all the SSTI testing methods ```{{7*7}}```, just prints the string back to me, which tells me that this is not a SSTI.
+This looks like it could be XSS.

-Now we look at whether it is possible to inject a script for the bot to execute.
 However, when we attempt to XSS in either the Title or Content box, the bot doesn't appear to be doing anything.
 Upon a closer look, we see that the dashboard has a Content Security Policy (CSP) blocking inline script execution.

 ![pics3](pics/pics3.png)

-So it seems that we cannot attempt XSS.
+So it seems that we cannot attempt direct XSS execution in the dashboard.
 Now let's take a closer look at the source code.

 ## Looking at Source Code